GrACE: A Generative Approach to Better Confidence Elicitation and Efficient Test-Time Scaling in Large Language Models: Related Works

 \fakeparagraph{Test-Time Scaling.} Test-Time Scaling (TTS) \cite{snell2024scaling} improves the response quality of LLMs with additional computing during the inference stage.
-Repeated sampling \cite{brown2024large} with decision-making rules such as Self-Consistency \cite{wangself} is a common practice for selecting high-quality samples for given prompts.
+Repeated sampling \cite{brown2024large} with decision-making rules such as Self-Consistency \cite{wang2022self} is a common practice for selecting high-quality samples for given prompts.
 However, this process requires a fixed sample size during TTS, which is not always necessary \cite{chen2024not}.
 While some works investigate optimal computational resources allocation \cite{snell2024scaling, muennighoff2025s1}, there is research focusing on dynamically adjusting the sample size.
 Some attempts \cite{liescape,aggarwal2023let} determine when to terminate sampling by pre-sampling and calculating statistical features within the pre-sample set.
-Kim et al. \cite{kim2025scaling} applies the LLM-as-Judge technique \cite{zheng2023judging} for evaluating the sample and process quality with reasoning models.
-As a metric to evaluate the response quality, confidence is gradually applied to the decision-making process for improving TTS.
-Taubenfeld et al. \cite{taubenfeld2025confidence} and Huang et al. \cite{huang2025efficient} optimize the sample size through the lens of confidence and calibration.
+As a metric to evaluate the response quality, confidence is gradually applied to the decision-making process for improving TTS. \citet{taubenfeld2025confidence, huang2025efficient} optimize the sample size through the lens of confidence and calibration.
 However, these works are based on \textit{P}(True) which requires an additional evaluation stage as previously noted.
 Concurrent work \cite{fu2025deep} leverages confidence to filter out low-quality reasoning traces but does not account for calibration, resulting in threshold selection without risk guarantees.
 Our work enables on-the-fly elicitation of discriminative and well-calibrated confidence, supporting efficient, effective, and risk-controlled TTS.